slzhang-fd/mvregrp/README.md

 ### Data Structure Examples

-The `x_covs` variables correspond to x0-x4 in Section 6.1:
+The `x_covs` variables correspond to x0-x4 in Section 6.1 of the paper:
 ```
 head(x_covs):
      cons age50d10 highed tenurehh2 tenurehh3